LucasHenderson5212/AlarmClock/README.md

 # AlarmClock
-A functioning alarm clock made using VHDL and Quartus prime fro a class in Digital Systems and Microcomputers
+A functioning alarm clock made using VHDL and Quartus prime for a class in Digital Systems and Microcomputers